Free Consultation

 Arizona Surreptitious Recording Lawyers

 In Arizona, Surreptitious recording or even viewing certain conduct, in certain places, without the consent of the person being recorded may be a criminal offense.
 In fact, in Arizona it can be charged as a felony.
 While a conviction does not automatically require registration as a sex offender, registration could possibly be required (see below) in certain cases.
 If you have been charged with surreptitious viewing or recording, the consequences of a conviction could turn your life upside down.
-There are, however, defenses to these cases.
-Speak to an experienced Phoenix Surreptitious Viewing lawyer to find out where you stand, how strong the case against you really is, and whether there are defenses that could result in a dismissal or a not guilty verdict.
+At Feldman & Royle, our experienced Phoenix surreptitious viewing lawyer carefully reviews each case to assess the strength of the allegations, the conduct of law enforcement, and whether the legal elements of the offense can truly be proven.
 Call Feldman & Royle for a free consultation.

 Understand